 My academic background, studying Philosophy and Psychology at the University of Oxford, has provided me with strong analytical and logical thinking skills.
 These form the basis of my development expertise but can also be applied in many other aspects of business and management.
 I have recently reconnected with these academic roots through the study of transformational coaching.
 I first discovered the power of coaching through being coached, and the personal insights I found inspired me to learn more.
 I have since developed a huge passion for coaching as the foundation for effective leadership, but also as a vocation that allows me to have a positive impact on others.
-I am currently studying for a Diploma in Transformational Coaching with Catalyst 14.

 Outside of work I am a competitive time trial and track cyclist.
-I am the current British Masters Champion and UCI World Masters silver medallist in the Individual Pursuit.
+I am a former British Masters Champion and UCI World Masters silver medallist in the Individual Pursuit.
 I train about 8 hours per week which requires solid organisational skills and lots of early mornings but the hard training provides a balance to my life that enables me to more effectively and calmly manage the demands of work.